guidoism/escape/inspiration/jonesforth.md

 /*
         EXTENDING THE COMPILER ----------------------------------------------------------------------

-        Words flagged with IMMEDIATE (F_IMMED) aren't just for the FORTH compiler to use.
-You can define your own IMMEDIATE words too, and this is a crucial aspect when extending basic FORTH, because it allows you in effect to extend the compiler itself.
+        Words flagged with IMMEDIATE (F_IMMED) aren't just for the Forth compiler to use.
+You can define your own IMMEDIATE words too, and this is a crucial aspect when extending basic Forth, because it allows you in effect to extend the compiler itself.
 Does gcc let you do that?

-        Standard FORTH words like IF, WHILE, ." and so on are all written as extensions to the basic compiler, and are all IMMEDIATE words.
+        Standard Forth words like IF, WHILE, ." and so on are all written as extensions to the basic compiler, and are all IMMEDIATE words.

         The IMMEDIATE word toggles the F_IMMED (IMMEDIATE flag) on the most recently defined word,